Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Applications of the Unified Framework

 \subsection{Minor-free Graphs}

-In this section, we prove a weaker version of \Cref{thm:minor-free-fast}, where the running time is $O(nr\sqrt{r}\alpha(nr\sqrt{r},n))$.
+Here we prove a weaker version of \Cref{thm:minor-free-fast}, where the running time is $O(nr\sqrt{r}\alpha(nr\sqrt{r},n))$.
 In \Cref{sec:minor-linear} we show how to achieve a linear running time, via an adaptation of our framework (described in detail in \Cref{sec:framework}) to minor-free graphs.

 The implementation of the abstract algorithm \hyperlink{SPHigh}{$\ssa$} for minor-free graphs, hereafter $\ssa_{\minor}$, simply outputs the edge set $\me$.
 Note that the stretch in this case is $t = 1+\eps$.